osho81/tindog/README.md

 ## Tindog

 #### Description
-A fictive "tinder" dating site for dogs.
-Simulating a dating site.
+A fictive "tinder" dating site for dogs, i.e. simulating a dating site.

 #### Purpose & Motivation
-This was an assignment in the programme (that I participated in):
+This was an assignment in the completed programme:
 "The Complete 2021 Web Development Bootcamp", given by App Brewery, Angela Yu (via Udemy.com).

 Motivation: Improving boostrap skills.